-Amonrond spoke with is sisters, Isilloa and Oreloe and found they shared his vision.
+Amonrond spoke with his sisters, Isilloa and Oreloe and found they shared his vision.
 They traveled across the universes to seek out others to join them.
 Upon their return home they numbered nine in total.
-The six others were brother and sister Kesk and Teaol, Meaar and her son Oraver, Chai and Fozel.
+The six others were brother and sister Kesk and Teaol, Meaar and her son Oraver, as well as Chai and Fozel.

 Amonrond and Isilloa gathered the ingredients for a human body before they began on their gifts.
 The ingredients were placed in an iron chest set with pearls and diamonds and other precious gems.
 He sealed the chest until the Day of Awakening.

 The other eight entered the forge with their gifts at hand to find Amonrond forging a sword.
-A sword like no other.
+One of six like no other.
 He asked Fozel and Chai to bring the chest near the anvil, the sword was nearly complete.
 He heated the blade one last time and Isilloa unsealed the chest, opening it.
 Amonrond laid the blade on the anvil and lifted his hammer.
 He struck it once, releasing a shower of sparks raining down on the chest.

 Each body separated into three parts and from the ground up the light and fire faded.
 Slowly revealed were feet, legs, torsos, arms and heads.
 Where there was once flame stood three males.
 Where there was once light stood three females.
 Unlike the humans there was a vaguely ethereal air to them and it shown in their faces and in the way they stood.

 Upon realizing their creators they fell to their knees, heads bowed.
 Amonrond went to each male and named him.
 The first he named Arrondir, whom he charged with infrastructure.
 The next he named Indómirün, whom he charged with protecting the race.
 The last he named Tameldir, whom he charged with all knowledge.
 As he named them they arose, the understanding of their task bright in their eyes.